On the Optimal Reasoning Length for RL-Trained Language Models: Experimental Setup

-\paragraph{Training setup} We conduct experiments on two models: Qwen3-1.7B-Base~\citep{yang2025qwen3technicalreport} and DeepSeek-R1-Distill-Qwen-1.5B~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}.
+\paragraph{Training setup} We conduct experiments on three models: DeepSeek-R1-Distill-Qwen-1.5B~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, Qwen3-1.7B, and Qwen3-4B-Base~\citep{yang2025qwen3technicalreport}.
 Our training configuration follows DAPO~\citep{yu2025dapo} with two modifications.
+First, we disable overlong reward shaping, as length-penalty methods are explored separately in our experiments.
+Second, we set the PPO mini-batch size equal to the generation batch size, ensuring fully on-policy updates.

+We train on two task domains: mathematical reasoning and code generation.
+For mathematical reasoning, we use DAPO-Math-17k and train all three models.
+For code generation, we use the DeepCoder-Preview dataset and train DeepSeek-R1-Distill-Qwen-1.5B.

-First, we disable overlong reward shaping, as length penalty methods are explored separately in our experiments.
-Second, we set the PPO mini batch size equal to the generation batch size, ensuring fully on-policy updates.
-We set the maximum response length to 8K tokens for Qwen3-1.7B-Base and 16K tokens for DeepSeek-R1-Distill-Qwen-1.5B, chosen such that fewer than 5\% of rollouts exceed the cap at the start of training.
-Training is performed for approximately 576 GPU-hours (8 GPUs $\times$ 72 hours).
-We report results at 640 steps for Qwen3-1.7B-Base and 480 steps for DeepSeek-R1-Distill-Qwen-1.5B.
-For numerical precision, we use BF16 with truncated importance sampling (TIS) \citep{yao2025offpolicy} for Qwen3-1.7B-Base and FP16 without TIS for DeepSeek-R1-Distill-Qwen-1.5B.
+We set the maximum response length to 16K tokens for all models and tasks, chosen such that fewer than 10\% of rollouts exceed the cap at the start of training.
+Within each task setting, all runs are trained for the same number of steps, chosen such that the slowest run takes at least 576 GPU-hours; some task settings are trained for more steps.
+We report results at 480 steps for DeepSeek-R1-Distill-Qwen-1.5B on mathematical reasoning, 180 steps for Qwen3-1.7B on mathematical reasoning, 320 steps for Qwen3-4B-Base on mathematical reasoning, and 360 steps for DeepSeek-R1-Distill-Qwen-1.5B on code generation.
+All experiments use FP16 precision~\citep{qi2025defeatingtraininginferencemismatchfp16}.

-\paragraph{Evaluation setup} We evaluate on four mathematical reasoning benchmarks: AIME 2024, AIME 2025, AMC, and MATH-500.
-Following the evaluation protocol of DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, we sample multiple responses per problem and report the mean accuracy.
+\paragraph{Evaluation setup} For mathematical reasoning, we evaluate on four benchmarks: AIME 2024, AIME 2025, AMC, and MATH-500.
+For code generation, we evaluate on HumanEval and MBPP+.
+Following the evaluation protocol of DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, we sample multiple responses per problem.
 Further details of the training and evaluation configurations, along with the rationale for these choices, are provided in Appendix~\ref{app:experimental_details}.